Canada and Spain enjoy a strong relationship based on shared interests and values both at the bilateral and multilateral levels.

-Spain and Canada are both committed to defending global security, democratic values and human rights in a multilateral manner.
-Both countries are defenders of political injustice internationally especially in the sectors of health and education.
-They are excellent partners in the multilateral sphere and work together within the United Nations (UN), the North Atlantic Treaty Organisation (NATO), the Organisation for Economic Co-operation and Development (OECD) and the World Trade Organisation (WTO), among other institutions.
+Spain and Canada are committed to defending global security, democratic values and human rights within a multilateral framework.
+Both countries support international development policies especially in the sectors of health and education.
+We are excellent partners at the multilateral level and work together within the United Nations (UN), the North Atlantic Treaty Organisation (NATO), the Organisation for Security and Cooperation in Europe (OSCE), the Organisation for Economic Co-operation and Development (OECD) and the World Trade Organisation (WTO), among other institutions.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page.